gelever/GAUSS/INSTALL.md

     make
     make install

-# Build smoothG
+# Build GAUSS

-Clone the smoothG repo and cd into smoothG directory.
+Clone the GAUSS repo and cd into GAUSS directory.

-To build smoothG, either copy, modify, and run a config file from config/ or pass the parameters directly to cmake:
+To build GAUSS, either copy, modify, and run a config file from config/ or pass the parameters directly to cmake:

     mkdir -p build